 Julie Ehrlich ’08, executive director of BWLN, outlined BWLN’s major priorities: developing women’s leadership skills, increasing women’s success in law school, and working with legal employers, academics, and other allies to advance equality in the work place.
 To achieve these aims, BWLN has created the Women’s Leadership Fellows Program, which combines mentoring, experiential learning, and individualized support for the law students who are fellows.
 They participate in the Moss Women’s Leadership Training Program, a boot camp for leadership skills named in honor of Sara Moss ’74, executive vice president and general counsel of Estée Lauder and a founding supporter of BWLN.

-Florencia Marotta-Wurgler ’01, BWLN’s faculty director, is also conducting an empirical study to identify obstacles to women’s success at the Law School.
+Florencia Marotta-Wurgler ’01, BWLN’s faculty co-director alongside Melissa Murray, is also conducting an empirical study to identify obstacles to women’s success at the Law School.
 This research will guide NYU Law in adjusting its curriculum and culture in order to help female students thrive.

 At the commemoration event, Marotta-Wurgler joined a panel on “Women Leading the Way: Reflections on Experiences at NYU and the Law.”
 She recalled finding NYU Law to be a very supportive environment as a student—so much so that, after becoming a legal academic, she never left.